 Letter of Credit: Another alternative to a surety bond is a letter of credit from a bank, especially for contract bonds.
 A letter of credit essentially promises to pay a third party on behalf of a second party.
 They typically are issued by banks.
 With a letter of credit, the bank agrees to pay a stated amount upon presentation of the required documentation and compliance with the terms in the letter of credit.
 In theory, the person obtaining the letter of credit has provided the bank with enough financial resources that the bank believes it can pay a letter of credit and then re-collect the funds.

-License and permit bonds is a type of surety bond that is required before a professional can obtain his or her license in her respective industry.
+License and permit bonds are a type of surety bond that are required before a professional can obtain their license in their respective industry.
 Many industries (i.emotor vehicle dealership, contractors, medical equipment providers, insurance agencies) are regulated by government agencies.
 In such industries, a license tends to be required before conducting business.
 License & Permit bonds “put teeth” into licensing rules and regulations for public protection.
 For example, a motor vehicle dealer in Texas must conform to the laws and regulations defined for them by the Department of Motor Vehicle.
 If they violate some rules, then a claim can be made against them for financial compensation.

 There are three categories of license and permit bonds